DougallWinship/deform/docs/Features.md

 * change acceptance tests to use a real browser (via selenium) & test custom components (etc.)
 * add instructions/examples on styling
 * add instructions/examples on making your own components
-* add instructions/examples on the form layer
+* improve instructions/examples on the form layer